Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 Part 7b Parental Leave for postgraduate researchers

 - All PGRs are entitled to 12 months maternity leave.
-The PGR can apply for this via the normal suspension procedure (RD4) and can be given up to 1 year suspension from their registration;
+The PGR can apply for this via the normal suspension procedure (Personal Circumstances) and can be given up to 1 year suspension from their registration;

-- Paternity leave is 2 weeks for all PGRs regardless of how they are funded, and any requests must also be sent to the Graduate School via email;
+- Paternity leave is 2 weeks for all PGRs regardless of how they are funded, and any requests must also be sent to the Graduate School via email.
+A two week extension to the next progress review submission deadline will be permitted, but no extension will be made to the maximum registration end date;

 - There is no minimum timeframe for a PGR to become eligible for parental leave, so it can be requested at any point during the PGR’s registration;